 So what are the reasons schools should install a solar system?
 Let’s find out.

-The school’s usage of renewable energy isn’t just beneficial for the school itself but also the school’s locality and the environment.
-The installation of solar systems helps the school to generate and utilize clean energy without the consequent emissions of greenhouse gases.
-In essence, the school is playing an active role in the fight against global warming.
+The school’s usage of renewable energy isn’t just beneficial for the school itself but also for the school’s locality and the environment.
+The solar system installation helps the school generate and utilize clean energy without the consequent emissions of greenhouse gases.
+In essence, the school plays an active role in the fight against global warming.

 Furthermore, solar system installation (mainly on-site installation) lessens the school’s need for fossil fuels and enhances the usage of sustainable energy use in the nearby area.